 Backpacking Hack: The best part about this dish is it is super simple and portable.
-You can literally put all of the ingredients together in a zip-lock bag or container and pack it up to a mountain hut.
+You can literally put all of the ingredients together in a reusable container and pack it up to a mountain hut.
 It’s lightweight, yet more delicious than the packet meals you can pick up at the supermarket.

 Like many of these recipes, you can alter it to fit your taste and what you have on hand.
 And if you’re not packing it on a backcountry trip, try adding more veggies to make it a healthier, more well-rounded meal.
 We think cauliflower, broccoli, carrots and/or zucchini are all good additions.
 You could also add chickpeas for a protein boost!